-Checks and supported 73% of people who set a quit date to succeed in giving up tobacco in the last year - work that will now increase significantly, with a focus on those who smoke in Mental Health Services and smoking in pregnancy, thanks to the additional provider organisations across Essex.
+Checks and supported 73% of people who set a quit date to succeed in giving up tobacco in the last year - work that will now increase significantly, with a focus on those who smoke in Mental Health Services and smoking in pregnancy, thanks to the additional investment from the Government.

+Concerns remain, however, regarding the financial position of NHS provider organisations across Essex.
 Continued overspends are resulting in a lack of investment in preventative services to address the causative factors of low health life expectancy in more deprived areas.
 It is clear that this short-term approach will result in a continued growth in demand for acute services in the long run and this must be addressed.